iammar99/nextJS_learning/README.md

 ## Lecture No 17
   - Handling Meta Data
   <br>
-  In layout file we can see there is a meta data object which contain title and description we can have different titles for different route same as layout but we can also have dynamic title as of dynamic routes
+  In layout file we can see there is a meta data object which contain title and description we can have different titles for different route same as layout but we can also have dynamic title as of dynamic routes.
+We can also give a title to specific page
+  `Look in Layout.tsx in frontend and also in login page`